webbingbrasil/filament-advancedfilter/README.md

 - Is equal/not equal to user's input
 - Is on or after/before user's input
-- Is more than/less than user's input
+- Is more/less than user's input

-    the user is has the option to choose a time period in the future or the past, for example:
+    the user has the option to choose a **time interval** (day, week, month, year) in the **future/past**, for example:
   - more than 3 days from now
   - more than 4 months ago
   - less than 5 weeks from now
   - less than 6 days ago
+  - more than 1 year ago

 - Is between user's input
 - Is set/not set